-Amidst Battle Over Border Wall, MSW Students Study Migrant Issues in Puebla, Mexico
+Amidst Battle Over Border Wall, MSW Students Studied Migrant Issues in Puebla, Mexico

 January 10, 2019

-As the battle over the President's proposed border wall rages in Washington, eight NYU Silver MSW students are in Puebla, Mexico, taking an intensive, January-term course on Migration and The Trump Wall: Health and Social Welfare Issues of Latino Migrants.
-Taught by Professor and Center for Latino Adolescent and Family Health Director Vincent Guilamo-Ramos and Professor María de Lourdes Rosas López of NYU’s partner university Universidad Popular Autónoma del Estado de Puebla (UPAEP), the course combines substantive lectures, structured group discussions, student presentations, and case examples with site visits to social service and health providers along the migratory path and a trip to “La Bestia,” the freight trains on which migrants travel, for cultural exchange with migrants themselves.
+As the battle over the President's proposed border wall raged in Washington, eight NYU Silver MSW students took an intensive, January-term course in Puebla, Mexico on Migration and The Trump Wall: Health and Social Welfare Issues of Latino Migrants.
+Taught by Professor and Center for Latino Adolescent and Family Health (CLAFH) Director Vincent Guilamo-Ramos, CLAFH Research Scientist Adam Benzekri, and Professor María de Lourdes Rosas López of NYU’s partner university Universidad Popular Autónoma del Estado de Puebla (UPAEP), the course combined substantive lectures, structured group discussions, student presentations, and case examples with site visits to social service and health providers along the migratory path and a trip to “La Bestia,” the freight trains on which migrants travel, for cultural exchange with migrants themselves.

 Dr. Rosas added, “To observe migrants aboard ‘La Bestia’ in route to the United States represents a unique opportunity to better understand the reasons why migrants leave their countries of origin, the adverse conditions and extreme risks experienced by migrants while in transit to the United States, and the hopes and dreams of migrants seeking a better life in the United States.
 This course provides participants with greater comprehension of how best to address the ongoing migratory dynamics and humanitarian needs of migrants traveling to the United States from Central America and Mexico.”